elibroftw/blog.elijahlopez.ca/content/posts/monero-payment-processing.md

   - programming
   - tutorial
   - python
+summary: "Design document for creating a monero processor, based on the payment processor I implemented on lenerva.com.
+These days, I'd recommend spinning up monero-pay on a server, although support for mempool webhooks is a missing feature."
 ---

 ## Preface

-In January 2022, I created my very own
-[ecommerce store](https://lenerva.com/store/) with the following features:
+These days, I'd recommend spinning up monero-pay on a server, although support for mempool webhooks is a missing feature.
+In January 2022, I created my very own [ecommerce store](https://lenerva.com/store/) with the following features:

 - From scratch
 - JavaScript-free